Prosecutor claims that delayed charges against Abrego Garcia were 'extraordinary' but justified

 Abrego Garcia was carrying nine people in a car without luggage, the car belonged to someone with “a human smuggling background,” and the route was suspicious, among other things, McGuire said.

-He said he was in close contact with the Office of the Deputy Attorney General over the progress of the investigation but said that was common with high-profile cases.
+He said he was in close contact with the deputy attorney general's office about the investigation's progress but said that was common with high-profile cases.

 On cross-examination, McGuire admitted that the timing of the charges, more than two years after the traffic stop, was “extraordinary.”
 McGuire said he had not previously been aware of the stop.